Rose Petal Play Dough

 But one of the easiest vehicles for sensory play is homemade play dough—and unlike other sensory materials that can only be used once, play dough can be stored for months and played with again and again!

-This rose petal play dough is the latest one we’ve tried, and it may become one of our favourites.
+This rose petal play dough is the latest one we’ve tried, and it may become one of our favorites.
 Not only does it smell like roses, but it also contains real shredded rose petals, which our kids LOVED.

 So if you received roses from your spouse for Valentine’s Day and want to give them a second life instead of letting them wither and die, this recipe is a great way to do it!

-Already a subscriber?
-Don’t worry, you won’t be subscribed twice.
 By submitting your email address, you are agreeing to the terms of our Privacy Policy.
 You can unsubscribe at any time.

 Required Ingredients